LISE++

 and returns to DOS.
 The chart of nuclides is automatically updated.

-5. Tutorial : a sample calculation
+5. Tutorial: a sample calculation

-performed for a 84Kr beam at 60 MeV/u fragmented on a Be target
+The following lines describe an example of a calculation performed for a 84Kr beam at 60 MeV/u fragmented on a Be target

 -